keyboardsamurai/voicemessage-bot/Readme.md

 # VoiceMessage Telegram Bot

-VoiceMessageBotApp is a Java application that utilizes the OpenAI and Telegram API to interact with users through a Telegram Bot.
+VoiceMessageBotApp is a Kotlin application that utilizes the OpenAI and Telegram API to interact with users through a Telegram Bot.
 The primary functionality of the bot includes transcribing voice messages, audio files, and YouTube videos into text.
 Users can also request a summarized version of the transcribed text.